CodeHubOrg/organisations-database/README.md

 * Run: `npm run start` to run the app and view it on http://localhost:8080

 Help:
-- The app is currently very similar to the todomvc example: https://github.com/reactjs/redux/tree/master/examples/todomvc
+- The app was originally based on the todomvc example: https://github.com/reactjs/redux/tree/master/examples/todomvc

 **Contributors**

 Too many to name individually, but key contributers include:
 Katja Durrani & Gicela Morales (organisers of CodeHub)
 Paul Grimshaw (founder of this project in its original form: Items Database)
 Michael Gray (initiator of backend using lokiJS)
 Dave Thomson (initiator of frontend using React and Redux)
 Anne Kotecha (continuing React and Redux work on frontend)